CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 Ways to Fine-Tune

-You can fine-tune in different ways:
+You can fine-tune in a few different ways:

 Comparing ChatGPT with Other Translation Models